-PIF's operations are also subject to audit by the state audit and administrative control bureau.
+In addition, PIF's operations are subject to audit by the state audit and administrative control bureau which reports to the president, government and the legislative council.

 8. The governing body(ies) should act in the best interests of the SWF, and have a clear mandate and adequate authority and competency to carry out its functions.